gominima/guide/docs/creating-a-server/README.md

 }
 ```

-Don't worry if you don't understand something, you will explain all of the code in a moment.
+Don't worry if you don't understand something, All of it will be explained in a moment.
 For now you can save the file.

 ## Explanation